| Title: | Feel at Home using R, Thanks to Shortcuts Functions Making it Simple |

 A list containing:

-: A data frame with debugging information if debug_getTbl = TRUE
+debug_info: A data frame with debugging information if debug_getTbl = TRUE.

-object visualizing execution times if time = TRUE
+timer_plot: A ggplot object visualizing execution times if time = TRUE.

 path |